namshi/namshi.github.com/source/_posts/2018-09-23-rewriting-ms-sql-talk-with-golang.markdown

 Innovation happens at an increasing rate today, which means code that is only one or two years old might become outdated and hard to maintain.
-In Namshi, we also face issues caused by legacy code.
-When an app starts to lag or break, the team gathers and discusses a best approach to fix issues.
+In Namshi's Backend Team, we also discuss the best approach to fix issues when we face problems caused by legacy code.
 Sometimes we do an incremental refactor and other times we go for a complete rewrite.
 This month we rewrote an app from scratch, and here is how we did it.